informarte/yuck/README.md

 ### Running

-There are three ways to run Yuck:
+There are two ways to run Yuck:

 * Stage and run it:

   ```
-   make stage
+   sbt stage
    ./bin/yuck --help
    ```